rateldajer/markcrowley/_pages/contact.md

 <h3> Joining My Lab</h3>
-I'm always happy to talk to people about my research, or the impact of AI/ML/RL on our world and its role in our society in the future, but <b>I <i>do not</i> take on many incoming students</b>, so potential students should <a href="/joining-my-lab/">read this note about joining my lab</a>.
+I'm always happy to talk to people about my research, or the impact of AI/ML/RL on our world and its role in our society in the future, but <b>I do not take on very many incoming students</b>, so potential students should <a href="/joining-my-lab/">read this note about joining my lab</a>.